 Improving the accuracy score from 83% to 93% to identify land conflict topics in news articles.

-The Problem: Identifying environmental conflict events in India using news media articles
+Identifying environmental conflict events in India using news media articles

 Part of this project was to scrape news media articles to identify environmental conflict events such as resource conflicts, land appropriation, human-wildlife conflict, and supply chain issues.

 With an initial focus on India, we also connected conflict events to their jurisdictional policies to identify how to resolve those conflicts faster or to identify a gap in legislation.

 Part of the pipeline in building this Language Model was a semi-supervised attempt in order to be Improving Topic Modeling Performance to increase environmental sustainability, whose process and the outcome are available here.

 In short, in order to make this Topic Modeling model robust, Coreference Resolution was suggested as one of the possible additions.